fhiso/sources-and-citations/citation-elements.md

 the *datatype*, but a *string* that fails to match the *pattern* is guaranteed not to be in the *lexical space*.

+{.note}  Patterns are included in this standard to provide a way for an application to find out about the *lexical space* of a unfamiliar *datatype* through *discovery*.
+They are used during the *datatype correction* process defined in §4.4.

 {.ednote}  We need to specify a particular dialect of regular expression.
 One option is the form defined in §21.2 of [ECMAScript] which has the advantage of being supported in most programming